LogtalkDotOrg/logtalk3/manuals/sources/userman/documenting.rst

 In this pattern, keys should be atoms and values should be ground terms.
-The following keys are predefined and may be processed specially by
+The following keys are predefined and may be processed specially by Logtalk tools:
-Logtalk:

 ``comment``
-   Comment describing entity purpose (an atom).
+   Comment describing the entity purpose (an atom).
 ``author``
    Entity author(s) (an atom or a compound term ``{entity}`` where ``entity`` is the name of an XML entity defined in the ``custom.ent``